Bedrooms 2, Sleeps 5, Ratings 1 9.7/10

 The house gets its name from when it was Hotel Thouvenin, the station hotel.
 Before that, it was a typical Charentaise farmhouse dating back to the 18th century.
 The railway has long since gone and quiet has returned to the village.
-In 2015 the mezannine area, fully undercover and accessible from the ground and first floors, was converted into a private café/bar, capturing the feel of a stylish, but lost era.
+The mezannine area, fully undercover and accessible from the ground and first floors, has been converted into a private café/bar, capturing the feel of a stylish, but lost era.
 Its louvred wall provides dappled shade even at the height of summer.

 The village Pretres cassock hangs on the hatstand alongside the Gendarmes cap, beside thirsty travellers luggage awaiting their departure.
 It is furnished with tables and sofas and the hand crafted zinc bar has both a fridge and a freezer hidden within it.
 Its a fabulous spot for breakfast, or leisurely enjoying a good book out of the sun, and the perfect place for a late night drink at the end of a relaxing day.
 We can even arrange to stock the bar before you arrive!

 Thouvenin has a covered dining terrace which also includes a full-sized table tennis table, overlooking the pool.
 Adjacent is the brick-built barbecue and the boule area, hedged by lavender bushes and ornamental grasses.

 The pool has been completely refurbished for 2019.
 It is 9x4m is heated and open from April to October.
 The pool is fully fenced and has a good supply of loungers with a large paved area surrounded by flower beds and a rosemary hedge.